aspose-zip/Aspose.ZIP-Documentation/net/getting-started/licensing/_index.md

 ## **Applying a License**
 You can easily download an evaluation version of Aspose.ZIP from its [download page](https://www.nuget.org/packages/Aspose.ZIP/).
 The evaluation version provides absolutely the same capabilities as the licensed version of Aspose.ZIP.
 Furthermore, the evaluation version simply becomes licensed when you purchase a license and add a couple of lines of code to apply the license.
 ### **About the License**
 The license is a plain-text XML file that contains details such as the product name, number of developers it is licensed to, subscription expiry date and so on.
 The file is digitally signed, so don't modify the file.
-Even inadvertent addition of an extra line break into the file will invalidate it.
+Even the inadvertent addition of an extra line break into the file will invalidate it.

 You need to set a license before utilizing Aspose.ZIP if you want to avoid its evaluation limitations.
 It is only required to set a license once per application (or process).
 ### **Apply License Using File or Stream Object**